When I was a little girl, I owned a Venus flytrap.

 2 WEEKS LATER

 Our thirsty bog plants needed lots of water and lots of plants need lots and lots of water.
 Why did we not think of this before?
-Carnivorous plants love rain water that is free of the chlorine and minerals and so we installed our first a JoJo tank to capture the summer rains.
+We decided to install our first JoJo tank to capture the summer rains.
+Carnivorous plants love rain water as they need water that is free of the chlorine and minerals found in tap water.

 It was a brilliant move and we were instantly rewarded by the mother of all storms.
 Our water problems seemed to have been solved.

-However more orders and more plants meant we soon needed much more rain water and an even bigger JoJo tank was installed in the early part of 2013.
+However more orders and more plants meant we soon needed even more rain water and so an even bigger JoJo tank was installed in the early part of 2013.
 Triumphantly, we managed to collect 3500 litres of water to see us through the dry winter.

 We survived our first winter in fantastic shape.
 Our plants were looking better than ever and we were beginning to develop a presence in one or two local nurseries.
 We also worked on developing a range of care cards and branding for Jozi Carnivores.
-We installed a second sun tunnel to increase our production capacity so that we had smaller plants in the pipeline and we installed our third JoJo tank giving us a rain water capacity of 6500 litres.
+We installed a second sun tunnel to increase our production capacity and we installed our third JoJo tank giving us a rain water capacity of 6500 litres.

 We appeared at several wonderful Christmas markets including the Bryanston Organic Christmas Night Market and also the St Johns College Christmas Market in November 2013.
 We were always so warmly received and it felt fantastic showing South Africans a range of plants they were often unaware existed.

 We needed to continue the journey and so Jozi Carnivores joined SANA, the South African Nursery Association.
-We appeared at our first trade shows in March 2014 and although it rained solidly, the trade was so enthusiastic about what we were doing and again we felt cautiously optimistic.
+We appeared at our first trade shows in March 2014 and although it rained solidly, the trade was so enthusiastic about what we were doing.
+We felt cautiously optimistic.

 We also did a trade show in August 2014 where we revealed our new corporate branding.

 Just as we were settling down for a quite winter with hopes of well-earned rest, we received an unexpected call.
 A major international Orchid Show, The World Orchid Convention was being hosted in Johannesburg at the Sandton Convention Centre in September 2014.
-They needed a carnivorous plant exhibitor for the show as well as a vendor outlet.
+They needed a carnivorous plant exhibitor and vendor for the show.
 This was massive!
 Way to massive actually but with the same ferocity displayed by our feisty plants, we took on the challenge.
 This entailed installing two additional large tunnels at a satellite venue and getting more stock.

 Orchid Convention Posters.